St. Joseph’s Health Care London, London Health Sciences Centre

 The faculty consists of 54 Radiologists, 7 Nuclear Medicine physicians and 10 Imaging Scientists providing a subspecialty imaging program to a catchment population of approximately 1.5M people.
 The Department provides regional diagnostic imaging and interventional programs and has strong relationships with community hospital partners.

-The Department is undergoing academic transformation and is hiring a new faculty position for a radiologist with expertise in Neuroradiology.
+The Department is undergoing academic transformation and is hiring a new faculty position for a radiologist with expertise in Musculoskeletal radiology.
 The successful candidate will have the opportunity to engage in a blended academic practice that spans the academic - community hospital continuum.

 Duties: The successful candidate will be expected to: